-The Justice for All Roadmap must recognize that the NSPs reveal that no country in fact includes a comprehensive rights-based approach.
+The Justice for All Roadmap must recognize that the NSPs confirm what the regional and national assessments have revealed that no country in fact includes a comprehensive rightsbased approach because there is little understanding of what this entails.
 Most countries omit actions to empower the people whose rights are being violated and this is a key missing piece.
-Because human rights commitments also impose the obligation to protect, the enforcement of protective laws, and the development of protective policies are areas in which most countries fall.
+Because human rights commitments also impose the obligation to protect, the enforcement of protective laws, the development of protective policies are areas in which most countries fall.
 NSPs do not provide resources to these populations to deal with stigma and discrimination like legal aide services.